New to OmniFocus or ready for a review of the basics? Learn how to make effective use of OmniFocus on Mac, iOS, and Apple Watch.

 This session was recorded using OmniFocus 2 for Mac.

-If you're using OmniFocus 3, check out Start Smart with OmniFocus 3.
-This in-depth session covers features and best practices for using OmniFocus on Mac, iPhone, iPad, Web, and Apple Watch.
+If you’re using OmniFocus 3, check out Start Smart with OmniFocus 3.
+This in-depth course covers features and best practices for using OmniFocus on Mac, iPhone, iPad, Web, and Apple Watch.

 This session covers OmniFocus concepts, features and best practices to support you in using OmniFocus effectively on Mac, iOS and Apple Watch.
 No prior knowledge or experience with OmniFocus is assumed.

 You’re encouraged to watch this video whether you’re brand new to OmniFocus and want to make sure you configure and use OmniFocus optimally from the beginning, or if you’re an existing OmniFocus user and want to fill in some gaps in your knowledge and re-envision your setup and practices.